How Does Stress Affect the Immune System?

 Make Time for Relationships

 During stressful times, you may feel the urge to step back and avoid socializing.
-However, this is the time reaching out to the people you love means the most.
+However, this is the time when reaching out to the people you love means the most.
 It is especially important to stay connected during the pandemic.

 Your social support system can help you cope with life problems by improving your self-esteem.
 Take some time for a video-chat date with a friend, attend an online gathering or give a family member a call.